ClothierNamedJeremiah/student-loan-savings/README.md

 # Student Loan Savings

 A tool that shows students how much they could reduce the total interest paid over the lifetime of their loan.
+[Use the tools now](https://studentloansavings.info/) and see how much you could be saving.

 ## Preview
 Loan Details | Loan Savings